 makes it excellent for juice, preserves, jelly and pies.
 The tree is

 self-pollinating, quick bearing, grows vigorously and should be trained

 as a sweet cherry tree.
 Ripens the last of May.
 Zones 5-7a.

 Known as "the pie cherry", this fruit is an easy to grow variety,

-it ripens the last of May-early June.
+and quick bearing, it ripens the last of May-early June.

 Zones 5-7 and parts of 8.

 A naturally dwarf tree growing to about 7ft., North Star is also